 Elasmobranch species, which include sharks, rays and skates have the ability to detect electromagnetic signals coming from muscle movements of other organisms.
 A concentration of pores near the nostrils, around the head and on the underside of the snout called ampullae of Lorenzini detect electrical signal given off by living organisms.
 When light is scarce in murky water or at depths and vision is impaired, this sixth sense is useful in locating prey.
 In some species, electroreception is also used as a compass during migration.

 Sharks play a crucial role as apex predators in keeping marine ecosystems in balance and removing sick, injured and diseased animals.
 Therefore they are vital to having a clean and healthy ocean.
-The tiger shark is classified as Near Threatened, due to fishing pressure in regions around the world.

 In Hawai‘i, sharks were worshipped, cared for and protected as an ‘aumakua, or family deity while others viewed sharks as an important source of food and tools.
 Those who had the shark as their ‘aumakua wouldn’t hunt or eat shark.
 They believed their departed ancestors took the form of a shark, therefore would feed and protect the shark and in return the shark would protect the family.
 Shark stories are very frequent in Hawaiian literature and make a fascinating read.
 As cultural consultant to the Maui Ocean Center, Kahu Dane Maxwell blesses each shark that enters or leaves the park.